soulhotel/git-userChrome/README.md

 ## How it Works:

-- It can download any CSS theme by running one command (locally or online)
+- It can download any CSS theme by running <ins>**one**</ins> command (locally or online).
-- By passing a themes repo as the argument/flag allows you to grab any theme via github, codeberg, etc.
+- Using a themes repo as the argument/flag allows you to grab any theme via github, codeberg, etc.

 ###### *LINUX & MAC (BASH)*
 ```